voidtrance/vortex/docs/Architecture.md

  reads the value and acts accordingly (see the [stepper object](/src/core/objects/stepper.c) as an example).

+## System Load

+The emulator makes heavy use of threads to run various parts of the emulation.
+Threads are used for the base core time control, timer processing, command loops, and HW object updates.
+All of these threads put a load on the system where the emulator is running.
+This load can be categories thusly:

+  * The load put on the system by the base emulator.
+This is CPU cycle demand put on by the threads provided/used by the base emulator.
+This includes the following threads:
+     - contoller timekeeping thread,
+     - timers thread,
+     - frontend command processing thread,
+     - core command submission thread,
+     - core command completion thread,
+     - core event processing thread,
+     - remove server thread(s) (if the remote server is used).
+  * HW object update threads.
+There is one such thread per object.
+Separate threads per objects were chosen instead of a thread per object klass/type in order to avoid interference between threads.

+The system load is also affected by the emulation's control loop frequency and HW object update frequencies.

+The emulator's control loop frequency determines how often the core updates the controller clock.
+The controller clock is counted in real time.
+This means that the controller tick counter is updated as if it were running at is real frequency.
+Thus, depending on how frequently the contol loop wakes up determines the controller tick counter granularity.
+Running the emulator control loop at higher frequency means a more precise controller clock emulation at the cost of system resources (CPU time).
+Of course, this also depends on the capabilities of the base system.

+The emulator provides two ways for controlling timing:

+1. Built-in timing logic, which uses system calls to get the current system time and compute controller clock ticks.
+Sleep intervals of the time control thread are also implmeneted using system calls.
+This method is much easier to use since it is already built into the emulator.
+However, it is less precise due to higher latency of system calls.
+It also uses more CPU resources.
+2. In-kernel timig logic.
+This is implemented using a Linux kernel module.
+While this method is an order of magnitude more precise and uses less CPU resources, it requires more work to setup and use.
+(See [Building And Installing The Kernel Module](/docs/Installationmd#building-and-installing-the-kernel-module).)

+In addition to the emulator control loop, each HW object defines it's own update frequency.
+Higher update frequencies mean higher CPU usage.

 ## Frontend Architecture
 The frontends' purpose is to read command data from the Vortex serial pipe and convert them to object commands.
 Each frontend accepts a different